rodprogramdev/100-days-of-code/log.md

 # Day 38: December 18, 2018
 Progress: Did not do any coding today, just did some tutorials in SOLOLEARN for PYTHON.

+# Day 39: December 21, 2018
+Progress: Still working on the story section, reviewed lessons on how to use the CSS filter property.